 Mechanical property is a material’s capacity to cope with a range of applied external forces such as shear stresses, load, weather conditions, and time.
 Mechanical engineers can measure the ability of the metal to resist shearing, stretching, twisting, compressing or breaking under a given set of conditions.
-Once established, these properties can be used to ascertain whether the material can withstand sudden loads and stresses, and its suitability for specific tasks.
+Once established, these mechanical properties can be used to ascertain whether the material can withstand sudden loads and stresses, and its suitability for specific tasks.
 The following is a list of the most common tests carried out to determine the properties of metals.

 If the metal returns to its original state after a given load or pressure is removed, it is said to be elastic.
 The absolute value, or modulus of elasticity, is the ratio between strain and stress and is a measure of the ‘stiffness of the material’.

 Building elements are designed so the stresses in the materials are safely within the elastic regions of their stress/strain curves otherwise they would deform permanently.

 Elastic limit = Point at which deformation ceases to be elastic.